Kyriosity/use-dev/src/TuttiFrutti/AbcChrono/README.md

 # Chronology - timelines - events

-Time is the driver of all and the solutent for everything.
-The former is for software and the later for its hardware.
+Time is the _driver_ for all and the "solvent" of everything.
+The former is for software and the latter for its hardware.

-It silently presents throughout software applications (even databases are just fat timestamps), but gets little attention from languages and frameworks.
+It silently stands by throughout software applications (even databases are just thick timestamps) but gets insufficient attention from languages and frameworks.

-Software of the previous **millenium** gave literally bits for dates, thus nurtiring the giant Y2K bug.
+Software of the previous millennium gave literally bits for dates, thus nurturing the giant Y2K bug.

 ## Chronology in software languages

 ## Timeline framework

-BIG PICTURE !
+BIG PICTURE!

 ### C# solution <- LINK HERE from R/W